koordinator-sh/website/docs/user-manuals/memory-evict.md

    $ stress --cpu 1 --vm 1 --vm-bytes 10G --vm-keep
    ```

-7. Check the running state of be-pod-demo, then you can find the be-pod-demo pod is not exsit,
+7. Check the running state of be-pod-demo, then you can find the be-pod-demo pod is not exist,
 and the eviction information can be found in events.

    ```bash